Post Publishing Board

 The role of the Post Publishing Board is to assist The Post in its efforts to help meet the university community's communication needs and to provide maximum opportunity for educational journalistic experience.
-The Board appoints the editor, and the student media sales internship manager representing The Post.
-The Board approves the annual budget and supervises financial procedures and operations with help from Cutler Business Services.
-The Board hears student and reader complaints not satisfactorily handled by the editor or internship coordinator.
+The Board appoints the editor of The Post.
+The Board approves the annual budget and supervises financial procedures and operations with help from the Ohio University Business Service Center.
+The Board hears student and reader complaints not satisfactorily handled by the editor or director of student media.

 Recognizing the desirability and necessity of a free press on the Ohio University campus, the Board does not approve Post editorial or advertising content.
 It acknowledges its responsibility regarding the content of The Post is advisory and includes the following:

-• consulting with the editors to assure that personnel understand and abide by such generally accepted ethical responsibilities as those stated in the Code of Ethics of the Society of Professional Journalists, Sigma Delta Chi;
+- consulting with the editors to assure that personnel understand and abide by such generally accepted ethical responsibilities as those stated in the Code of Ethics of the Society of Professional Journalists;

 As a university standing committee, the Board reports to the University Provost.